-Verify that either the CoreDumpDirectory directive is not enabled in any of the Apache configuration files or that the configured directory meets the following requirements:
+Verify that either the CoreDumpDirectory directive is not enabled in any of the Apache configuration files, or the configured directory meets the following requirements:

-- 1. CoreDumpDirectory is not within the Apache web document root (\$APACHE PREFIX/htdocs) - 2.
-Must be owned by root and have a group ownership of the Apache group (as defined via the Group directive) - 3.
-Must have no read-write-search access permission for other users. (e.g. o=rwx)
+- 1. Not within the Apache web document root (\$APACHE PREFIX/htdocs) - 2.
+Owned by root and has a group ownership of the Apache group (as defined via the Group directive) - 3.
+Has no read-write-search access permission for other users (e.g., o=rwx)

-Either remove the CoreDumpDirectory directive from the Apache configuration files or ensure that the configured directory meets the following requirements.
+Either remove the CoreDumpDirectory directive from the Apache configuration files, or make the configured directory meet the following requirements:

-- 1. CoreDumpDirectory is not to be within the Apache web document root (\$APACHE PREFIX/htdocs) - 2.
-Must be owned by root and have a group ownership of the Apache group (as defined via the Group directive)
+- 1. Not within the Apache web document root (\$APACHE PREFIX/htdocs) - 2.
+Owned by root and has a group ownership of the Apache group (as defined via the Group directive)

-'''

 chown root:apache /var/log/httpd

-'''

-3. Must have no read-write-search access permission for other users.
+4. Has no read-write-search access permission for other users chmod o-rwx /var/log/httpd

-'''

-chmod o-rwx /var/log/httpd

-'''

-The default core dump directory is the ServerRoot directory.
+The default core dump directory is the ServerRoot directory, which should not be writable.

-1. https://httpd.apache.org/docs/2.4/mod/mpm common.html#coredumpdirectory
+1. https://httpd.apache.org/docs/2.2/mod/mpm\common.html#coredumpdirectory